yee-xian/yee-xian.portfolio_showcase/README.md

 # Personal Portfolio Website

 A modern, cyberpunk-themed portfolio website designed for showcasing skills and projects to potential employers.
 This portfolio features a unique midnight blue, neon cyan, and purple aesthetic with professional content optimized for internship and job applications.
+Built with vanilla HTML, CSS, and JavaScript for optimal performance and GitHub Pages compatibility.

 ## ✨ Features